cjyu98/2010s_songs_trend_analysis/README.md

 ## Overview

-This project looks at the Spotify audio features and lyrics of the songs *Billboard Hot 100* year end charts from the years of 2010 to 2023.
+This project explores the trends and themes of Spotify audio features and lyrics of the songs *Billboard Hot 100* year end charts from the years of 2010 to 2023.

 Audio features are analyzed for trends using STL decomposition, vector autoregressive models, and Granger Causality tests.